 Sentara Back & Neck Center

-Staff focus and special training: The nursing staff and physical therapists have a unified focus on back and neck care, and many are specially credentialed in orthopedics.
-This focus and expertise results in higher patient satisfaction and better patient care and outcomes.
+- Staff focus and special training: the nursing staff and physical therapists have a unified focus on back and neck care, and many are specially credentialed in orthopedics.
+This focus and expertise results in higher patient satisfaction with their care and outcomes.

-Preoperative education classes: Classes develop patient expectations and increase patient ambulation (a patient’s return to walking) rates after surgery.
+- Preoperative classes set patient expectations and increase patient ambulation rates (return to walking) after surgery.

 - The translated Spanish version of the Sentara Back & Neck Center Patient Guidebook offers the opportunity for greater understanding of patient education.

 - Patient Commitment.
 Choosing to have elective back or neck surgery does come with a commitment from the patient and a coach to do their best to learn what they can do to have the very best outcomes.
 This document bullets out the simple things that can optimize the patient experience and recovery.

 StopLight Discharge Poster.
 With hospital stays after surgery becoming shorter, when patients are discharged home, they need to know the guidelines for what is normal, what symptoms need to be discussed with a health care provider and what needs immediate attention.

 Over 1,808 people choose Sentara for spine care, a 5% growth in 2017.